-At the national level: Official Statistics Act (NN, Nos 103/03, 75/09, 59/12 and 12/13 - consolidated text)
+At the national level: Official Statistics Act (NN, Nos 103/03, 75/09, 59/12 and 12/13 - consolidated text), multi-annual Programme of Statistical Activities of the Republic of Croatia and the Annual Implementation Plan of Statistical Activities of the Republic of Croatia 2014.

 There is no legal basis at the European level, but the Survey is conducted on the basis of the Gentlemen's agreement between the Member States of the European Union and Eurostat.
-Eurostat prepares methodological recommendations for survey harmonistaion.